baygeldin/sidekiq-fairplay/README.md

 ```

 > [!TIP]
 > It's best to insert the middleware at the start of the chain using the [`#prepend` method](https://github.com/sidekiq/sidekiq/blob/d6395641571eba33050d34526bf93bed92504d4d/lib/sidekiq/middleware/chain.rb#L125), as shown above.
 This is important because `Sidekiq::Fairplay::Middleware` runs twice: first when you attempt to enqueue the job and it gets intercepted, and again when the planner actually enqueues it.
 If other middlewares are placed before it, this double execution can cause subtle issues.
-For example, if you use `unique_for`, you must ensure that `Sidekiq::Fairplay::Middleware` comes before `Sidekiq::Enterprise::Unique::Client`; otherwise, such jobs may lock themselves out of execution.

 ## API